Significant accounting policies

 ASC 260, Earnings Per Share, requires dual presentation of basic and diluted earnings per share ("EPS") with a reconciliation of the numerator and denominator of the basic EPS computation to the numerator and denominator of the diluted EPS computation.
 Basic EPS excludes dilution.
 Diluted EPS reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock or resulted in the issuance of common stock that then shared in the earnings of the entity.

-Basic net earnings (loss) per share includes no dilution and is computed by dividing net earnings (loss) available to common shareholders by the weighted average number of common shares outstanding for the period.
+Basic net earnings (loss) per share includes no dilution and is computed by dividing net earnings (loss) available to shareholders by the weighted average number of common shares outstanding for the period.
 Diluted net earnings (loss) per share reflect the potential dilution of securities that could share in the Company's earnings (loss).
-The effect of the inclusion of the dilutive shares would have resulted in a decrease in loss per share for the three months ended March 31, 2017.
-For the three months ended March 31, 2016, the effect of inclusion of the dilutive shares would have resulted in an increase in income per share, under the treasury stock method.
-Accordingly, the weighted average shares outstanding have not been adjusted for dilutive shares for any period presented.
-Outstanding stock options, warrants and other dilutive rights are not considered in the calculation, as the impact of the potential common shares (totaling approximately 1,588,000 shares and 757,000 shares for each of the three month periods ended March 31, 2017 and 2016, respectively) would be anti-dilutive.
-As of March 31, 2017 the dilutive rights held in escrow from the March 2017 private placement totaling approximately 4,802,000 share rights (3,802,000 share rights from the convertible notes financing and 1,000,000 share rights from the common stock offering) are also not considered in the calculation, as the impact would be anti-dilutive.
+The effect of the inclusion of the dilutive shares would have resulted in a decrease in loss per share.
+Accordingly, the weighted average shares outstanding have not been adjusted for dilutive shares.
+Outstanding stock options and warrants are not considered in the calculation, as the impact of the potential common shares (totaling approximately 6.2 million shares and 5.3 million shares for each of the three and nine month periods ended September 30, 2015 and 2014, respectively) would be to decrease the net loss per share.

 The entire disclosure for all significant accounting policies of the reporting entity.